gdsc-jssstu/campUS-Web/README.md

 3. **Replace Firebase Configuration**:

-   - Open the `src/firebase/firebase.js` file in your campUS-web project.
+   - Open the `src/firebase/firebase.js` file in your campUS-Web project.
    - Replace the existing Firebase configuration with the configuration you obtained from Firebase Console.

    Example: